ryanburgess/grunt-unused/README.md

       directory: ['**/*.handlebars', '**/*.html'],
       days: 30,
-      remove: false, // set to true to delete unused files from project reportOutput:'report.txt', // set to false to disable file output }
+      remove: false, // set to true to delete unused files from project reportOutput:'report.txt' // set to false to disable file output }
   }
 });